JohnEstropia/CoreStore/README.md

 ### Starting migrations
 We have seen `addStorageAndWait(...)` used to initialize our persistent store.
-As the method name's *~AndWait* suffix suggests though, this method blocks so it should not do long tasks such as store migrations.
+As the method name's *~AndWait* suffix suggests though, this method blocks so it should not do long tasks such as data migrations.
 In fact CoreStore will only attempt a synchronous **lightweight** migration if you explicitly provide the `.allowSynchronousLightweightMigration` option:
 ```swift
 try dataStack.addStorageAndWait(
     SQLiteStore(